top of page

 • We have observed that capillary forces introduced by the hygroscopic nature of cellulose nanomaterials are strong enough to attract especially nano- and microsized colloidal plastic particles invisible to the naked eye.

-• The amphiphilic nature of nanocellulose materials plays a major role in cohesion between cellulose nanomaterials and plastic particles.
+• The amphiphilic nature of nanocellulose materials plays a role in cohesion between cellulose nanomaterials and plastic particles.
 On the other hand, charge does not play a major role in capturing small colloidal/nanosized particles but has a major role in capturing larger microplastic particles.

 • We have shown that nanocellulose networks can be harnessed to capture and quantify even the most challenging fraction of the colloidal plastics (Nature Communications, 2022)